http4k/www/src/website/content/commercial-terms.md

 By signing this agreement, you and any entity that you represent ("Customer") are unconditionally consenting to be bound by and are becoming a party to these http4k Commercial Subscription Terms ("Agreement") as of the date of Customer's first download of the Licensed Materials (the "Effective Date").

+This Agreement implements and defines the "valid subscription" requirement established in the http4k Commercial License.
+It details the subscription framework, general terms and conditions, and support services that constitute a valid subscription for commercial use of the Licensed Materials.
+For clarity, while the Commercial License establishes the fundamental requirement of a valid subscription for commercial use, this Agreement provides the framework for such subscriptions, with specific pricing and service details provided through Customer Quotes.

 This agreement governs the provision of subscriptions to http4k Pro and Enterprise Editions.
 All commercial use requires a valid subscription obtained through http4k's official channels.
 Use of http4k Pro and Enterprise Editions is governed by the http4k Commercial License (available at http4k.org/commercial-license).
 By obtaining or activating a subscription, you and/or your organization agree to comply with all terms of the Commercial License.

 By purchasing a subscription or using the Licensed Materials, you and/or your organization agree to comply with all terms of the Commercial License.